luamfmenezes/go-barber/README.md

 ## Backend

 The backend is a Rest API developed in Nodejs with Typescript, using a DDD strcucture, the backend have dependency injection to be possible apply unit tests in the Services.
-Trogouth the bootcamp it was explored all best pratices listened in SOLID principle.
+Trogouth the bootcamp it was explored all the best pratices listened in SOLID principle.

 #### Usuability